Skip to content

 End-to-end encryption, explained for humans

-PrivaMesh uses the same proven cryptography that secures Signal - X3DH, Double Ratchet and AES-256-GCM - adapted for a serverless world.
+PrivaMesh uses the same proven cryptography that secures the best encrypted messengers - X3DH, Double Ratchet and AES-256-GCM - adapted for a serverless world.
 Here it is without the math.

 “End-to-end encrypted” means only the two ends - your device and your contact’s - can read a message.
 Everything in between sees ciphertext.
 PrivaMesh takes that further: because there is no server in between at all, the only ends that exist are the two of you.
 Three well-understood pieces of cryptography make it work.